The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Unhealthy Spirals: Case Studies in Codependency and Manipulation

-- Liam, a healthcare professional, develops unhealthy emotional attachments:
+Liam, a healthcare professional, forms unhealthy emotional attachments

-- Initially, he offers more help than necessary, hoping to be appreciated
+- Offers more help than necessary, hoping to be appreciated

 - Resentment grows when patients don’t follow his advice

-- He begins to exert more control, blurring the lines between care and manipulation
+- Begins exerting more control, blurring lines between care and manipulation

-- His behavior becomes increasingly coercive, leading to emotional turmoil and professional conflicts
+- Behavior leads to emotional turmoil and professional conflicts

-- She tries to outdo other friends to secure her place as Alice’s “best” friend
+- Tries to outdo friends to secure her place as “best friend”

-- This obsession eventually turns into stalking, as Emma tries to maintain her perceived importance in Alice’s life
+- Progresses into stalking to maintain perceived importance in someone’s life

-- The relationship deteriorates, leading to isolation and intense emotional distress
+- Relationship deteriorates, leading to isolation and distress

 Negative Coping Mechanisms – The Helper’s Maladaptive Strategies

-- Manipulating situations or people to feel needed or indispensable
+- Manipulating situations to feel needed or indispensable

-- Becoming overly dependent on the approval and validation of others
+- Becoming overly dependent on the approval of others

-- Using emotional outbursts or dramatics to regain attention or control
+- Using emotional outbursts to regain attention or control

 Type 3: Narcissistic Traits and Imposter Syndrome